Showing Collections: 241 - 270 of 328

 Abstract This collection contains materials related to lighter-than-air, that were created or collected by Douglas H. Robinson, MD.

 Abstract The collection contains ephemera, personal papers, photographs, publications, clippings, magazines, and books.

 Abstract The Nelson U. Rokes Collection contains material pertaining to his career in the fields of corporate, commercial, and military aviation.
 The bulk of the material in the collection relates to the 1947 trip to Europe and the 1948-1949 around the world trip that he took with Sam Keener.
 The material in the collection includes charts, log books, landing clearances, flight plans, meteorological reports, and various navigational tools.
 Photographs and newspapers clippings...

 Abstract In 1995, the Smithsonian's National Air and Space Museum (NASM) created an exhibit to feature the Enola Gay, the B-29 bomber that dropped the first atomic bomb in warfare.
 The initial exhibit was controversial in its nature, with veteran groups claiming that the revisionist historical attitude was omitting the truth behind the reason to drop the atomic bomb and sympathizing too much with the Japanese.
 Veterans groups and others became involved in campaigns to display...

-Abstract Joe Rosbert served in various managerial positions within Civil Air Transport (CAT) after World War II starting in 1947.
+Abstract C. Joseph "Joe" Rosbert served in various managerial positions within Civil Air Transport (CAT) after World War II starting in 1947.
 CAT aided the Chinese National government with supplies and ammunition during the Chinese Civil War and evacuated people after the Nationalists were defeated in 1949.
-This collection contains archival material collected by Rosbert, such as memoranda, letters, operation plans and reports, notes, logs, statistics, maps, radiograms, and some personal papers that he accumulated...
+This collection contains archival material collected by Rosbert, such as memoranda, letters, operation plans and reports, notes, logs, statistics, maps, radiograms, and some personal papers that he...